btower-labz/terraform-btlabz-aws-asg-reference-layer/README.md

 This is a reference architecture for a sample python app with enabled HA and resiliency, autoscaling and database backend.

+This is the index page for the solution.
+Additional information might be available inside module repositories.

 ## Features

-This reference architecture deploys options as follows
+This reference architecture deploys options as follows:

 **Table:** architecture features
 | Option | Reference | Notes |